Professional edition active

 Kava comes from the root of a shrub (Piper methysticum) that grows in the South Pacific.
 It is ingested as a tea or in capsule form.
 Active ingredients are thought to be kavalactones.

-Claims
+Claims for Kava

 Kava is used as an antianxiety agent and sleep aid.
 Mechanism is unknown, although some evidence indicates that kava modulates the gamma-aminobutyric (GABA) pathway.
 Some people use kava for asthma, menopausal symptoms, and urinary tract infections.
 Dose is 100 mg of standardized extract 3 times a day.

-Evidence
+Evidence for Kava

 A 2003 Cochrane review evaluated 11 trials (total of 645 participants) to assess the effectiveness and safety of kava extract in clinical trials for treating anxiety.
 The meta-analysis concluded that kava extract appears to be an effective option for relieving anxiety compared to placebo (1).
 This study also concluded that consumption of kava supplements for 1 to 24 weeks appeared safe but suggested a need to study long-term safety.
 It is unclear how the supplements used in this meta-analysis was standardized.
-A more recent review evaluated 7 trials of kava compared to placebo for anxiety symptoms, 2 trials versus prescription antianxiety drugs, and 2 trials to evaluate additional adverse events (2).
-Compared to placebo, kava had a greater likelihood of response in 3 of the 7 trials and comparable response to prescribed antianxiety drugs.
+A subsequent review evaluated 7 trials of kava compared to placebo for anxiety symptoms, 2 trials versus prescription antianxiety medications, and 2 trials to evaluate additional adverse events (2).
+Compared to placebo, kava had a greater likelihood of response in 3 of the 7 trials and comparable response to prescribed antianxiety medications.
 Adverse events did not differ between groups, including hepatotoxicity.

-A 2013 randomized controlled trial compared an aqueous kava extract to placebo for generalized anxiety disorder.
+A 2013 randomized trial compared an aqueous kava extract to placebo for generalized anxiety disorder.
 After 8 weeks, 26% of kava users had remission compared to 6% on placebo.
 In the kava group, certain genetic traits (GABA transporter polymorphisms) were associated with anxiety reduction (3).
-However, a 16-week 2020 randomized controlled trial (171 subjects) evaluated kava for generalized anxiety disorder (4).
+However, a 16-week 2020 randomized trial (171 subjects) evaluated kava for generalized anxiety disorder (4).
 This study found no difference in anxiety reduction between groups, a higher percentage of anxiety remission in placebo groups at the study conclusion, and no evidence of association of genetic polymorphisms with anxiety reduction.
-Notably, liver enzyme elevation was more frequent in the kava group, although those subjects did not meet criteria for kava-induced liver injury.
+Notably, liver enzyme elevation was more frequent in the kava group, although those patients did not meet criteria for kava-induced liver injury.
 Thus, this casts doubt on the use of kava for generalized anxiety disorder.

-Adverse Effects
+Adverse Effects of Kava

 When kava is prepared traditionally (as tea) and used in high doses (> 6 to 12 g a day of dried root) or over long periods (up to 6 weeks), there have been reports of scaly skin rash (kava dermopathy), blood changes (eg, macrocytosis, leukopenia), and neurologic changes (eg, torticollis, oculogyric crisis, worsening of Parkinson disease, movement disorders).

-Drug Interactions
+Drug Interactions with Kava

 Kava may prolong the effect of other sedatives (eg, barbiturates, benzodiazepines), which could affect driving or other activities requiring alertness.